Four-manifolds, geometries and knots: Geometric decompositions

 If $M$ is a closed 4-manifold with a geometric decomposition of type (2) the inclusions of the cusps into the closures of the pieces induce isomorphisms on $\pi_2$, and a Mayer-Vietoris argument in the universal covering space $\widetilde M$ shows that $\widetilde M$ is homotopy equivalent to $S^2$.
 The natural foliation of $S^2\times H^2$ by 2-spheres induces a codimension-2 foliation on each piece, with leaves $S^2$ or $RP^2$.
 The cusps bounding the closure of a piece are $\mathbb{S}^2\times\mathbb{E}^1$-manifolds, and hence also have codimension-1 foliations, with leaves $S^2$ or $RP^2$.
 Together these foliations give a foliation of the closure of the piece, so that each cusp is a union of leaves.
 The homeomorphisms identifying cusps of contiguous pieces are isotopic to isometries of the corresponding $\mathbb{S}^2\times\mathbb{E}^1$-manifolds.
 As the foliations of the cusps are preserved by isometries $M$ admits a foliation with leaves $S^2$ or $RP^2$.
-(In other words, it is the total space of an orbifold bundle over a hyperbolic 2-orbifold, with general fibre $S^2$.
-See \S5 below.)
+If all the leaves are homeomorphic then the projection to the leaf space is a submersion and so $M$ is the total space of an $S^2$- or $RP^2$-bundle over a hyperbolic surface.
+In Chapter 10 we shall show that $S^2$- and $RP^2$-bundles over aspherical surfaces are geometric.
+Otherwise, $M$ is the total space of an $S^2$-orbifold bundle over a hyperbolic 2-orbifold.

 If at least one piece has an aspherical geometry other than $\mathbb{H}^2\times\mathbb{H}^2$ then all do and $M$ is aspherical.
 Since all the pieces of type $\mathbb{H}^4$, $\mathbb{H}^2(\mathbb{C})$ or $\mathbb{H}^2\times\mathbb{H}^2$ have strictly positive Euler characteristic while those of type $\mathbb{H}^3\times\mathbb{E}^1$, $\mathbb{H}^2\times\mathbb{E}^2$, $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ or $\mathbb{F}^4$ have Euler characteristic 0 we must have $\chi(M)\geq 0$. \end{proof}